Paligo/regexml/regexml/README.md

 `regexml` also implements this extension.

+## Origins

 The Rust source code is based on the Java implementation in Saxon HE `net.sf.saxon.regex`, which implements a spec-compliant Regex engine.
 In turn this code is based on an engine implemented by Apache Jakarta:

 https://blog.saxonica.com/mike/2012/01/a-new-regex-engine.html

+The Java code has been translated by hand into Rust.
+There are some differences:

+- `Operation` is an enum, instead of implemented using subclasses and dynamic dispatch as in the Java version.
+A trait `OperationControl` provides dispatch to the enums.

+- The [`icu4x` project](https://docs.rs/icu/latest/icu/)'s `icu_` crates are
+  used to provide various unicode features, including the implementation of character classes and casing rules.
+Especially `CodePointInversionList`and its associated builder proved very useful.
+Due to the way the regex compiler is organized`CharacterClass` does provide a special case for character class that matches with a single character.

+- The original code had no internal tests, but a lot of integration tests were provided through the [qt3tests](https://github.com/w3c/qt3tests) project for testing XPath and XQuery.
+Most of those tests have been ported into simple Rust tests, which makes this package easier to maintain and debug.